-- inside tablet case covers (this one is great for your iPad as it has room for your credit card and cash but you can put anything else in there, such as a few band-aids, fish hooks, paper clips, and so on)
+- inside tablet case covers (get one that has room for your credit card and cash but you can put anything else in there, such as a few band-aids, fish hooks, paper clips, and so on)

 - inside ladies’ purses